r4victor/tenthousandmeters/content/blog/python_bts_07.md

     Py_INCREF(name);

     // Look up the current attribute value
-  	// in the type's dict and its parents' dicts using the MRO.
+  	// in the type's dict and in the parent's dicts using the MRO.
     descr = _PyType_Lookup(tp, name);

   	// If found a descriptor that implements `tp_descr_set`, call this slot.